Table of Contents

 The cost of implementing and maintaining a CRM system can vary significantly based on the pricing model you opt for.
 To ensure you get the most value from your investment, it’s vital to understand the nuances and benefits of each pricing model.

-In this section, we’ll delve into five different CRM pricing models: per-user pricing, flat-fee pricing, tiered pricing, free subscription ‘pricing’ and modular usage pricing.
+In this section, we’ll delve into five different CRM pricing strategies: per-user pricing, flat-fee pricing, tiered pricing, free subscription ‘pricing’ and modular usage pricing.
 We’ll explore the advantages and potential pitfalls of each, providing you with a comprehensive understanding to inform your decision-making.
 Whether you’re a small startup, or large enterprise, there’s a pricing model tailored to your needs.

 Per-user Pricing: